pkhralovich/HaufeChallenge/readme.md

  2. Clone the repo in your local system
  3. Navigate inside the "backend" folder and run `npm install`.
  4. Create a .env file in the folder.
 You can find an example just below ot this list.
+ 5. Create a MySQL username with the values that you used in the .env file.
+ 6. Execute the SQL script in `backend/db_schema.sql`
- 5. Run the command `node server.js` and check that the server is able to connect to the database.
+ 7. Run the command `node server.js` and check that the server is able to connect to the database.
- 6. Navigate inside the "frontend".
-Check that the values inside `src/services/config.js` are consistent with the port and host of the backend and run `npm install`.
+ 8. Navigate inside the "frontend" and run `npm install`.
+ 9. Create a .env file in the folder.
+You can find an example just below ot this list.
- 7. Run the command `npm start`.
+ 10. Run the command `npm start`.
+ 11. Navigate to the URL and port of your frontend an create a user in the signup screen

 **Backend env file example** <br>
 `PORT = 3001`<br>